Japan has fully reopened to tourism. Plan your next trip today!

 Is the JR Pass worth it?

 Take it from someone who has lived in Japan and paid “full price” for Shinkansen tickets—the JR Pass is absolutely worth it!
-A 7-day pass costs less than the price of a round-trip Shinkansen ticket—one round-trip!—between Tokyo and Kyoto.
-You could reach the cost of a 14-day pass, meanwhile, in just a few days of traveling around Japan by bullet and limited-express train without it.
-A JR Pass is a no-brainer!
+Well, at least it was prior to October 2023, when a 7-day pass cost less than the price of a round-trip Shinkansen ticket—one round-trip!—between Tokyo and Kyoto.
+At the new price point, the JR Pass isn’t as obvious a choice as it once seemed, although for some travelers it will still make sense to get one.

 What is the best train pass for Japan?